nao1234567/furima-39201/README.md

 ### Association

+- has_one :product
+- belongs_to :user
 - has_one :delivery
-- has_many :purchases
-- belongs_to :user